- Knowledge Base

-The average VoIP phone isn’t that much different from the analog phone you currently have at your desk or (you used to have) at your home.
-VoIP phones look the same, and often have the same features, as the landline desk phones you’re probably familiar with.
+The average VoIP phone isn’t that much different from the analogue phone you currently have at your desk or used to have at home.
+VoIP phones look the same and often have the same features as the landline desk phones you’re probably familiar with.

 There are, however, some key differences that distinguish VoIP phones from other desk phones.
 This article will give you a quick overview of how a VoIP phone works and how to use one.